AdobeDocs/campaign-standard.fr-FR/help/administration/using/local-tracking.md

     super.onResume();
     handleTracking();
 }

 private void handleTracking() {

-    //Check to see if this view was opened based on a notification Intent intent = getIntent();
+    //Check to see if this view was opened based on a notification

+    Intent intent = getIntent();
     Bundle data = intent.getExtras();

     if (data != null) {

-        //Looks it was opened based on the notification, lets get the tracking we passed on.
+        //Opened based on the notification, you need to get the tracking that was passed on.

         Map<String, String> notificationData = (Map<String, Object>)data.getSerializableExtra("NOTIFICATION_USER_INFO");
         String deliveryId = (String)notificationData.get("deliveryId");
         String messageId = (String)notificationData.get("broadlogId");

         if (deliveryId != null && messageId != null) {
             HashMap<String, String> contextData = new HashMap<>();
             contextData.put("deliveryId", deliveryId);
             contextData.put("broadlogId", messageId);

-            //Send Click Tracking since the user did click on the notification contextData.put("action", "2");
+            //Send click tracking since the user did click on the notification

+            contextData.put("action", "2");

-            // If you're using  ACPCore v1.4.0 or later, use the next line.
+            //If you are using ACPCore v1.4.0 or later, use the next line.

             MobileCore.collectMessageInfo(contextData);

-            // Else comment out the above line and uncomment the line below
+            //Else comment out the above line and uncomment the line below

             // MobileCore.trackAction("tracking", contextData);

-            //Send Open Tracking since the user opened the app contextData.put("action", "1");
+            //Send open tracking since the user opened the app

+            contextData.put("action", "1");

-            // If you're using  ACPCore v1.4.0 or later, use the next line.
+            //If you are using  ACPCore v1.4.0 or later, use the next line.

             MobileCore.collectMessageInfo(contextData);

-            // Else comment out the above line and uncomment the line below
+            //Else comment out the above line and uncomment the line below

             // MobileCore.trackAction("tracking", contextData);
         }
     }